Identifying Electrical Wiring Errors: Essential to EMF Testing

 Photo: Severed ground conductor.

 I went outside to check the ground rod.
-You can see in this photo that not only is the rod completely rusted and the ground wire is snipped/severed.
-The rod is too thin and the grounding electrode is the wrong gauge.
-Upon our recommendation, a new electrician installed a new equipment ground to code.
-Our client’s adrenals eventually repaired and her energy returned to normal.
+You can see in this photo that not only is the rod completely rusted, but the ground wire is also snipped/severed.
+The rod is too thin, and the grounding electrode is the wrong gauge.
+Upon our recommendation, a new electrician installed new equipment grounded to code.
+Our client’s adrenals eventually repaired, and her energy returned to normal.

 How do wiring errors occur?
 Well, there are quite a few ways.
 Here are some:

-• If a critter gets into the walls and chews an electrical wire, the resistance in the wire will change and may not be capable of bearing the voltage load.
+• If a critter gets into the walls and chews an electrical wire, the wire's resistance will change, and it may no longer be able to withstand the voltage load.

 • If a screw that holds down a wire to a connection loosens, the gap changes the current flow and also affects the resistance.

-• If an electrician does not adhere to National Electric Code because he has not kept up-to-date with new code changes or is in a hurry, a wiring error can occur.
-Just because the lights go on does not prove that there’s not a wiring error.
-Unless we test, a client does not know, for sure, if they had a good electrician or a poor one.
+• If an electrician does not adhere to the National Electric Code because he has not kept up-to-date with new code changes or is in a hurry, a wiring error can occur.
+Just because the lights go on doesn't prove there’s no wiring error.
+Unless we test, a client does not know for sure whether they had a good electrician or a poor one.

 This is the old ground wire.
 You can see the oxidative corrosion.
 It is the incorrect gauge, too.
 We not only helped to facilitate our client’s healing process, but we also identified an electrical shock hazard that has been eliminated.
 This home h…